-The Big Rock Cluster Solar Farms Project involves the construction of four utility-scale photovoltaic (PV) solar facilities on approximately 1,380 acres of privately-owned land.
-As shown in Table 3-2, the four projects would generate up to a combined 325 MW of alternating current (AC) on a daily basis.
-Power generated by the projects will be delivered from the project sites via up to 230 kilovolts (kV) overhead and/or underground electrical transmission line(s) originating from an on-site substation(s)/switchyard(s) and terminating at the proposed Fern/Liebert Substation, which will be constructed immediately west of BRSF1.
+The LaurelBig Rock Cluster Solar Farms Project involves the construction of four utility-scale photovoltaic (PV) solar facilities on approximately 1,380 acres of privately-owned land.
+As shown in Table 3-2Table 3-2, the four projects would generate up to a combined 325 MW of alternating current (AC) on a daily basis.
+Power generated by the projects will be delivered from the project sites via up to 230 kilovolts (kV) overhead and/or underground electrical transmission line(s) originating from an on-site substation(s)/switchyard(s) and terminating at the proposed Fern/Liebert Substation, which will be constructed immediately west of LSF4BRSF1.
 Alternatively, power may be delivered to the SDG&E Imperial Valley Substation.

-Each project would include a ground mounted photovoltaic solar power generating system, supporting structures, inverter modules, pad mounted transformers, energy storage system, access roads and fencing, an operations and maintenance building, and an on-site substation.
-The projects may share operations and maintenance buildings, energy storage system, substation, and/or transmission facilities as necessary with one another and/or with nearby solar projects, and/or may be remotely operated.
-Any unused operations and maintenance, substation, and/or transmission facility areas on site could be covered by solar panels under such scenarios.
+Each project would include a ground mounted photovoltaic solar power generating system, supporting structures, inverter modules, pad mounted transformers, energy storage system, access roads and fencing, an operations and maintenance O&M building, and an on-site substation.
+The projects may share O&Moperations and maintenance buildings, energy storage system, substation, and/or transmission facilities as necessary with one another and/or with nearby solar projects, and/or may be remotely operated.
+Any unused O&Moperations and maintenance, substation, and/or transmission facility areas on site could be covered by solar panels under such scenarios.

-A description of each individual solar facility that comprises the Big Rock Cluster is provided in Sections 3.3.1 through 3.3.4.
+A description of each individual solar facility that comprises the LaurelBig Rock Cluster is provided in Sections 3.1.13.3.1 through 3.3.33.3.4.

 Table 3-2.
-Big Rock Cluster Solar Project Proposed Megawatt Output
+LaurelBig Rock Cluster Solar Project Proposed Megawatt Output

 Project Proposed MW

 BRSF1 75

 LSF1 40

 LSF2 70

 LSF3 140

+LSF4 75

 Total 325

-BRSF1 - Big Rock 1 Solar Farm; LSF1 - Laurel 1 Solar Farm; LSF2 - Laurel 2 Solar Farm; LSF3 - Laurel 3 Solar Farm; MW - megawatt
+BRSF1 - Big Rock 1 Solar Farm; LSF1 - Laurel-1 Solar Farm_1; LSF2 - Laurel-2 Solar Farm 2; LSF3 - Laurel-3 Solar Farm 3; LSF4 - Laurel Solar Farm 4

+MW - megawatt

-3.3.1 Big Rock 1 Solar Farm
+3.3.1 Laurel 1 Solar Farm 1

-The BRSF1 encompasses a total of 342 acres and includes five parcels of land as identified in Table 3-1.
+The LSF1 encompasses a total of 171 acres and includes two parcels of land as identified in Table 3-1.
 These parcels would be leased to the project applicant for up to 40 years, which is the anticipated duration of the project.
-The site layout for the BRSF1 is illustrated on Figure 3-3.
-The BRSF1 would be capable of generating up to 75 MW AC.
+The site layout for the LSF1 is illustrated on Figure 3-3Figure 3-5.
+The LSF1 would be capable of generating up to 40 MW AC.

-If required, an on-site substation, Operations and Maintenance (O&M) building, and energy storage container would be located at the southwestern corner of the intersection of Mandrapa Road and Liebert Road (Figure 3-4).
+If required, an on-site substation, O&M building, and energy storage container would be located at the southwestern corner of the project site (Figure 3-4Figure 3-6).
 If the substation, O&M building, and/or energy storage container are shared with an adjacent solar project, then this area would instead be covered with solar panels.